! telnet www.hawaii.edu> <! cd /usr/local/wwwdata/medicine/pediatrics/pedtext> <! http://www.hawaii.edu/medicine/pediatrics/pedtext>

 Answers to questions

 1. c.
-Bacteroides is the most common bacteria isolated in polymicrobial NF.
+Bacteroides is the most common bacteria isolated in type I or polymicrobial NF.
 Staphylococcus, streptococcus, and clostridium are also commonly found.

-2. a.
-Plain films are routinely used to differentiate cellulitis and NF.
-MRI and CT are currently under investigation for utility, however, they are costly and time consuming.
-Answers b and c could be correct, but ultrasound (answer d) is not useful.
-If NF is suspected, surgical exploration is necessary and will yield the same information.
+3. a.
+Plain radiographs are routinely used to differentiate cellulitis and NF.
+MRI and CT are more definitive.
+Answers b and c could be correct, but ultrasound (answer d) is less definitive, although it is useful to rule out an abscess.
+If NF is suspected, surgical exploration is necessary.

-3. b.
+4. b.
 The M protein inhibits the activation of complement and prevents phagocytosis.
-The other virulence factors listed belong to the streptococcal species, but have different roles in causing infection.
+The other virulence factors listed belong to streptococcal species, but have different roles in causing infection.

-5. d.
-First line therapy for streptococcal NF is penicillin according to current guidelines.
-Unfortunately, one does not initially know that the NF is due to GABHS.
-Most anaerobes are penicillin sensitive.
-Adding clindamycin may be useful even if the organism is penicillin sensitive since it may inhibit protein synthesis (toxin production) in non-replicating organisms.
-For other organisms, anti-microbial therapy should be based on culture and sensitivity results when they are obtained.
+6. d.
+First line therapy for streptococcal NF is penicillin, which is active against S pyogenes and other Streptococci.
+Adding clindamycin may be useful even if the organism is penicillin sensitive since it may inhibit protein synthesis (toxin production)..
+For other organisms, anti-microbial therapy should be based on culture and susceptibility results once they are obtained.

 7. d.
 An injury from a fish fin suggests NF due to a marine vibrio.
 Similarly, choices c and e are likely correct as well since a pinch from a crab and a splinter from a canoe (or a pier/dock, paddle, ocean debris, etc.) could suggest a marine vibrio as well.